Konsta Hietanen

 Konsta Hietanen (born 20 July 1984) is a Finnish musician, actor, and former association football player.

 In 1994 Hietanen participated in Tenavatähti, a Finnish television singing competition for children.
 He won the competition with the song "Daa-da daa-da".
 In 1998, he starred in a film Tommy and the Wildcat.
 He also had his own TV show Konstan koukkuja.
+In 2023, he starred in a slasher film Tuomion saari.